DuPage County Special Needs Children and Divorce Attorneys

 When a marriage is dissolved, it can take a major toll on the children.
 However, when it comes to special needs children and divorce, there are several additional issues that must be addressed.
 Parents must be willing to work collaboratively on these issues so both the short-term and long-term the needs of the disabled child will be met.
 If you are going through a divorce and have a special needs child (or children), it is important to be represented by a family law attorney with extensive experience in this area of the law.

-At Mevorah Law Offices LLC, we have represented spouses dealing with special needs children and divorce for over 40 years.
+At Mevorah & Giglio Law Offices, we have represented spouses dealing with special needs children and divorce for over 40 years.
 Our award-winning attorneys have in-depth knowledge of the common issues couples with disabled children face during a divorce.
 We are honest, approachable, compassionate, and committed to protecting the interests of each client we serve.
 We understand that every family situation is unique, and we take the time to listen to your concerns and develop a comprehensive solution that addresses your needs and accomplishes your goals.
 We also remain as accessible as possible to our clients, with extended evening and weekend hours and prompt responses to all client inquiries.

 Special Needs Children and Divorce in Illinois